jatin-mishra/Secret-Manager-CLI/README.md

 ---

 ## Installation
-Follow these steps to set up Secret Manager on your system.
+Follow these steps to set up Secret Manager on macOS, Linux, and Windows.

 ### 1. Set Up a Virtual Environment
 ```sh